Proof by exhaustion

-Proof by exhaustion, also known as proof by cases, proof by case analysis, complete induction or the brute force method, is a method of mathematical proof in which the statement to be proved is split into a finite number of cases or sets of equivalent cases, and where each type of case is checked to see if the proposition in question holds.
-This is a method of direct proof.
-A proof by exhaustion typically contains two stages:
+Proof by exhaustion, also known as proof by cases, proof by case analysis, complete induction or the brute force method, is a method of mathematical proof in which a statement is established by dividing the argument into several distinct cases and proving that the statement holds in each case.
+The cases must be collectively exhaustive, ensuring that all possible situations are considered.